Adam-Thometz/Reptifeed/README.md

 ```
 You should receive a prompt to create the API for both the 'reptifeed' and 'reptifeed_test' databases.
 Agree to both.

-3. Activate the server on the backend.
+3. Install dependencies associated with the backend and start the server.

 ```
+npm install
 node server.js
 ```
 It should be listening on port 3001.
 Add `--inspect` in the middle of this command for debugging ability.

-4. Go into the frontend directory and activate frontend
+4. Go into the frontend directory, install dependencies, and activate frontend

 ```
 cd ../frontend
+npm install
 npm start
 ```
 It should run on port 3000 and load the home page.